 Being arrested in Las Vegas can come as a shock to someone simply out for a good time.
-But what you do and say after an arrest can do a lot to keep an unpleasant experience from turning into a nightmare.
+What you do and say after an arrest can do a lot to keep an unpleasant experience from turning into a nightmare.

 To help you protect your rights after an arrest, our Las Vegas, Nevada criminal defense lawyers discuss the following: